Review Article

 Escherichia Coli infects in Soil and Health Impacts

 Escherichia coli (E. coli) is a diverse group of bacteria, some strains of which are pathogenic and can cause disease in humans.
 While commonly associated with foodborne illnesses or infections from contaminated water, E. coli can also exist in soil environments, leading to potential health impacts [17].
-The sources of E. coli in Soil include animal waste.
+The sources of E. coli in soil include animal waste.
 Livestock, particularly cattle, are common reservoirs of pathogenic E. coli strains.
 Their faeces can contaminate soil, especially in agricultural settings.
 Poor sanitation practices can lead to human waste contaminating soil, particularly in areas without sewage treatment facilities.
 Using fertilizers that contain animal manure can introduce E. coli into the soil.
 E. coli can survive in soil for extended periods, depending on environmental conditions such as temperature, moisture, and organic content.
 This persistence can lead to contamination of crops and water supplies [18].

 Mechanisms to Eliminate or Reduce Pathogens in the Soil